effiecancode/System_Design/THREADING/README.md

 ## Parallel Processing

-* For CPU-intensive tasks that can benefit from parallel execution across multiple cores, threading can significantly improve performance 1.
+* For CPU-intensive tasks that can benefit from parallel execution across multiple cores, threading can significantly improve performance.
 This is especially relevant in scenarios such as:

     Scientific computing
     Data processing
     Machine learning algorithms

-* By distributing computationally intensive tasks across multiple threads, you can leverage multi-core processors more effectively 1.
+* By distributing computationally intensive tasks across multiple threads, you can leverage multi-core processors more effectively.

+## Background Tasks

+* Threading is useful for implementing continual background operations without affecting the main program flow 1.
+Examples include:

+    Periodic maintenance tasks
+    Monitoring system health indicators
+    Logging and analytics collection

+* These tasks can run in the background, improving overall system efficiency and responsiveness .